 Urban Ministry Opportunities:

 Grand Rapids is blessed with many wonderful urban ministry organizations.
 Below is a listing (in alpha order) of some of those that Thornapple has worked with over the years.
 Contact the organization directly to get more information about volunteering.
-If you want general information about our Love Mercy Do Justice Ministry efforts at Thornapple, click here.
+If you want information about Thornapple's Love Mercy Do Justice Ministry efforts and projects, click here.

 Alpha Women's Center: Offers hope, acceptance, grace and help to women and families facing unplanned pregnancy, poverty and the lack of a home.
 Volunteer opportunities include GED/ESL/parenting mentors, class facilitators, data entry and administrative support, inventory managers, church liaisons, building and maintenance help, grant writing, special event help, and more.
 Donations of supplies, especially diapers, are always needed.
 Call 459-9955 for inquiries on volunteering.
 Website: www.alphawc.org